Frequently Asked Questions

 We have a Facebook page and a LinkedIn group where we feature the work of students, graduates, and integrative wellness organizations.
 We also have an IHL YouTube channel where you can watch health coaching demonstrations, and find playlists of other videos we like (including those featuring our chair, Dr. Meg Jordan).
-You can also read the bios of our Advisory Board.
+You may also read the bios of our advisory board.